zlopez101/ins-bot/README.md

 # Ins-bot

 This is a microsoft teams bot built for handling insurance verification workflows that are commonly requested from clinics.
-These tasks are often repetitive, and involve simple look ups that a bot (me!) should be able to do without human supervision.
-I take the end-user'a (typically a PAR, MA, or RN) provided info and perform simple lookups on an airtable API.
-The airtable would be maintained by the insurance verification team to be up-to-date.
-I am envisioning a monthly confirmation on all coverages.
+These tasks are often repetitive, and involve simple lookups on previously gathered information that a bot should be able to reference without human supervision.
+Give me a try [here]()!

-## How Do I work?
+## How does the bot work?

-I am running in an Azure Python Web App!
+The bot is running in an Azure Python Web App.
 The app has /api/messages endpoint that the bot posts to.
-From there, the DialogBot(ActivityHandler) class manages a dialog workflow that answers end-user questions.
+From there, the DialogBot(ActivityHandler) class manages a dialog workflow that from a MainDialog Class.
+The class holds references to the implemented workflows that access the same user state and help/cancel/agent methods through a BaseDialog class.
+The I take the end-user'a (typically a PAR, MA, or RN) provided info and perform simple lookups on an airtable API.

 ## Who are my customers?

-End-users would be PAR, MA, RN, or other clinic staff handling insurance-related tasks
+End-users would be PAR, MA, RN, or other clinic staff handling insurance-related tasks.

+##

 ## Deploy the bot to Azure if your name is Zach